mmarcod45/hello-world/README.md

 # hello-world
 ideas and resources
 My name is Marco.
-Beginning to learn programming.
+Beginner to programming.